 MMM...
 Tim Curry With A Side Of Meatloaf

 First off, I was very excited to watch this show the moment I saw it in the queue.
-Though I was never a huge fan of Rocky Horror, there are plenty other Tim Curry roles that I loved and I've always considered myself a fan.
-Meatloaf on the other hand was a performer that I only liked as a reference in jokes but have grown to genuinely like him over the years.
+Though I was never a huge fan of Rocky Horror, there are plenty of other Tim Curry roles that I loved, and I've always considered myself a fan.
+Meatloaf, on the other hand, was a performer that I only liked as a reference in jokes but have grown to genuinely enjoy him over the years.

 Let's breakdown my problem with the long sketch once again.

-They do actually give us a monolog this week which is funny but goes on way too long and I only count the monolog if it's really really good or is I'm just desperate to find my third favorite moment of the night and this monolog was neither dropping the count down to eleven.
+They do actually give us a monolog this week which is funny but goes on way too long, and I only count the monolog if it's really really good or if I'm just desperate to find my third favorite moment of the night and this monolog was neither dropping the countdown to eleven.

 This is followed by the Mick!
 Sketch that goes on even longer.
-The next sketch is a descent length that was in and out at just the right amount of time but this is followed by a minute long short that wasn't even close to being interesting enough to count so now we are at ten.
+The next sketch is a decent length that was in and out at just the right amount of time, but this is followed by a minute long short that wasn't even close to being interesting enough to count so now we are at ten.

-Meatloaf then performs twice by the end of the show which mean two less sketches for me to choose from as far as my favorite moments go bringing the potential favorite count down to seven.
+Meatloaf then performs twice by the end of the show which means two fewer sketches for me to choose from as far as my favorite moments go bringing the potential favorites countdown to seven.
 I also rarely find the host comedic singing funny enough to count so, we are now looking at six sketches to choose from.

-Before I forget, I also don't count the goodnights so were are now down to five, five sketches to choose from with only one that I actually like, three that I didn't mind and one that made no sense at all.
-Which is exactly why I can't stand the long sketch format at least during this stage of the show's history.
+Before I forget, I also don't count the goodnights, so we’re now down to five, five sketches to choose from with only one that I actually like, three that I didn't mind and one that made no sense at all.
+Which is precisely why I can't stand the long sketch format at least during this stage of the show's history.

 So, there you have my disappointment for the day when I was really expecting to love it.
 With that, I'm going to give up and move on as I give you...